rjguzman42/Reachability/README.md

 }
 ```

-Create a ReachabilityViewDelegate property inside your ReachabilityView to community with the ReachabilityManager.
+Create a ReachabilityViewDelegate property inside your ReachabilityView to communicate with the ReachabilityManager.
 The ReachabilityManager conforms to the ReachabilityViewDelegate in order to listen to your ReachabilityView.
 ```
 var delegate: ReachabilityViewDelegate?
 ```